Skip to Content

 Why do snakes eat their own eggs?

-Do snakes eat chicken eggs?
+Can snakes eat chicken eggs?

-How often do snakes eat eggs?
+Do snakes eat lizard eggs?

 What is the Average Size of a Snake Egg?